Becoming a Fellow

 - What is it like to be a graduate student?

-- A strong interest and/or demonstrated commitment to eradicating racial disparities
+- A strong interest and/or demonstrated commitment to eradicating racial disparities in higher education.

 Application for the Mellon Mays Undergraduate Fellowship is highly competitive.
 Applicants must submit a brief online application and the following supporting documents: